-I love a gentle ease into autumn whilst watching the leaves changing into their beautiful colours.
+I love a gentle ease into autumn whilst watching the leaves change into their beautiful colours.

-Transitioning from one season to another always brings its viruses and summer to autumn can mean that we may catch colds and the flu.
+Transitioning from summer to autumn always brings viruses which mean we may catch colds and the flu.

 This is even more prevalent this year, as we have just come out of 18 months of being apart from each other and I have read of some really nasty colds going around!